Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Associated Quantum Vector Bundles, Induced Quantum Linear Connections and Hermitian Structures

 \subsection{The Canonical Hermitian Structure}

-One of the purposes of this paper is to introduce a hermitian structure on associated qvbs (as well as showing some of its properties) compatible with induced qlcs.
-This result will be showed until Theorem \ref{fgs}.
+One of the purposes of this paper is to introduce a Hermitian structure on associated qvb's compatible with induced qlc's, and showing some of the properties of this structure.
+The main result will be Theorem \ref{fgs}.